-To work out how many properties you need to retire, you would divide $9000 by $500.
+To determine how many properties you need to retire, you would divide $9,000 by $500.

 $9,000 ÷ $500 = 18 assets

 You will need to buy 18 properties to be on target for your retirement goals.
-However, you need to take other expenses into account along with this, like surprise events and renovations.
+However, you need to consider other expenses, like surprise events and renovations.

 18 properties are also a lot to deal with, so landlord insurance would be another wise expense!